Dr-Artem/cocktails-information-project/README.md

 ### 1. Recipe Database

 -   Browse through a vast collection of cocktail recipes.
--   Search for recipes by name, ingredients, or categories.
+-   Search for recipes by name.

 ### 2. Ingredient Database